-7 Video Connector: The monitor signal cable connects here.

-- 8 Power Supply 1 Power Connector: The power cord for power supply 1 connects here.
-(The power connector for an additional optional power supply is covered by the filler panel.) - 9 NetBAY3: The tower model of the Netfinity 5500 M10 comes with a NetBAY3 attached.
+- information.
+If you are using a 25-pin signal cable, you need a 9-pin-to-25-pin adapter cable. - 7 Video Connector: The monitor signal cable connects here. - Power Supply 1 Power Connector: The power cord for power supply 1 connects here. - NetBAY3: The tower model of the server. comes with a NetBAY3 attached.
 You can install devices, such as the IBM EXP10 or a power distribution unit, in the NetBAY3.
-Refer to Appendix A, "Installing Devices in the NetBAY3" for more information. - 10 Management C Connector: This connector is used to attach a modem that is dedicated to communication with the Netfinity Advanced System Management Processor. - 11 Universal Serial Bus 2 Connector: You can attach an I/O device to this universal serial bus (USB) connector.
+Refer to Appendix A, "Installing devices in the NetBAY3" for more information. - Management C Connector: This connector is used to attach a modem that is dedicated to communication with the Netfinity Advanced System Management Processor. - Universal Serial Bus 2 Connector: You can attach an I/O device to this universal serial bus (USB) connector.
 You need a 4-pin cable to connect devices to USB 1 or 2. - Note: If a standard (non-USB) keyboard is attached to the keyboard port, the USB ports are disabled while the power-on self-test (POST) is running and no USB devices will work during POST. - 12 Universal Serial Bus 1 Connector: You can attach an I/O device to this universal serial bus (USB) connector.
-You need a 4-pin cable to connect devices to USB 1 or 2. - Note: If a standard (non-USB) keyboard is attached to the keyboard port, the USB ports are disabled while the power-on self-test (POST) is running and no USB devices will work during POST. - 13 Power Supply 1: Your server comes with one hot-swap power supply installed.
-See "Power Supplies" on page 11 for more information about power supplies. - 14 Keyboard Connector: The keyboard cable connects here. - 15 Ethernet Connector: Your server has one RJ-45 Ethernet connector.
-This connector is for attaching the network cable to the integrated 10BASE-T or 100BASE-TX, twisted-pair transceiver. - 16 Mouse Connector: The mouse cable connects here.
-This port sometimes is called an auxiliary-device or pointing-device port. - 17 External Connector Knockouts: Your server has three external connector knockouts that can be used when you install options, such as the external SCSI cable option. - Note: For pin assignments and other details about these connectors, see "Connecting External Options" on page 80.
+You need a 4-pin cable to connect devices to USB 1 or 2. - Note: If a standard (non-USB) keyboard is attached to the keyboard port, the USB ports are disabled while the power-on self-test (POST) is running and no USB devices will work during POST. - Power Supply 1: Your server comes with one hot-swap power supply installed.
+See "Power supplies" on page 11 for more information about power supplies. - 14 Keyboard Connector: The keyboard cable connects here. - Ethernet Connector: Your server has one RJ-45 Ethernet connector.
+This connector is for attaching the network cable to the integrated 10BASE-T or 100BASE-TX, twisted-pair transceiver. - Mouse Connector: The mouse cable connects here.
+This port sometimes is called an auxiliary-device or pointing-device port. - 17 Management RS-485 Connector: You can use this port to connect rack or multirack systems through a daisy-chain cable in half-duplex mode. - SCSI Connector: External SCSI devices attach here.
+For more information, see "Connecting external options" on page 86. - 19 External Connector Knockout: Your server has an external connector knockout that can be used when you install options.

+Note: For pin assignments and other details about these connectors, see "Connecting external options" on page 86.

-Power Supplies
+Power supplies

-The following illustration shows the power supplies, Power-supply power switch, and power lights on your server.
+The following illustration shows the power supplies and power lights on your server.